-by Greg Hoots-

 Bill Page’s “trouble” with the law began in the late 1890s.
 The first charge of violation of the prohibitory law filed against Page resulted in an acquittal in District Court in February of 1897.
-Fellow Eskridge bootlegger John Lloyd and Alma’s John McMahan were convicted of violating the liquor laws during the same term of the court.
-Lloyd was convicted and paid a $100 fine while the trial against “Johnnie-Mac” resulted in a hung jury and the charges were not refiled.
+During the same term of the court, fellow Eskridge bootlegger John Lloyd and Alma’s John McMahan were tried for violating the liquor laws.
+Lloyd was convicted and paid a $100 fine, while the trial against “Johnnie-Mac” resulted in a hung jury, and the charges were not refiled.

 A year later, in May of 1898, the County Attorney made a decision to punish three particular bootleggers, John Lloyd, Bill Page, and his cousin Joe Page, all of Eskridge.
 A curiosity in these three prosecutions was that the liquor sales in question all took place in either 1896 and 1897 and the County Attorney had waited a considerable time to file any charges.
 Lloyd faced two charges of selling alcohol in August of 1896, while Bill Page faced nine counts for sales made in the months of May, July, and August of 1897.
 Joe Page was charged with taking a wagon load of beer to Keene for a scheduled baseball game between Keene and Auburn.
 When the men went to trial in October of 1898, Bill Page was convicted of six counts and acquitted of three, and was fined $600 and sentenced to six months in jail.
 The jury deliberated all night before delivering their verdict, which was characterized as a “tough sentence” by The Alma Signal.
 The County Attorney dropped all charges against John Lloyd.

 As December arrived the county faced the reality that they would have to heat the jail for their only prisoner, Bill Page.
 They advised the prisoner that he could go home for Christmas and that if he didn’t commit any more crimes, he could remain free.